IBM/dbb-zappbuild/docs/FilePropertyManagement.md

 cobol_compileParms=LIB,SOURCE :: **/cobol/epsnbrvl.cbl
 ```

-For merging the property value of this file-level override with the default COBOL compile parameters (rather than overriding them), you can specify the following syntax:
+For merging the property values of this file-level override with the default COBOL compile parameters (rather than just overriding them), you can specify the following syntax:

 ```properties
 cobol_compileParms=${cobol_compileParms},SOURCE :: **/cobol/epsnbrvl.cbl
 ```

 The file property path syntax also allows you to override the a build parameter for a set of files using wildcards.
 For example, let's assume that you are storing all CICS modules in the `cobol_cics` subfolder.
 Using the following sample will ensure that the file flag `isCICS` is set to `true` for all COBOL files in this subfolder with the file extension `*.cbl`.
-However, it is recommended not to store information about the build configuration within the layout of folders, because an update would require to move files into different directories.

 ```properties
 isCICS = true :: **/cobol_cics/*.cbl
 ```

+- **Note:** We do not recommend organizing the layout of repository folders/files based on build property management, because future updates to the build information of a file could require it to be moved into different folders.
+Instead, we recommend that the repository's folder layout represent the functional context of the files.

-The MortgageApplication sample contains a good sample of how the DBB file property can be used.
+The MortgageApplication sample contains a good example of how the DBB file property can be used.
 Typically, these overrides are defined in [application-conf/file.properties](../samples/MortgageApplication/application-conf/file.properties).

 ### Individual File Property